Characterizing Datasets for LLM-based Requirements Engineering: A Systematic Mapping Study

 \section{Introduction}

 The need for data in the era of Large Language Models (LLMs) has become imperative.
-Domain-specific datasets are essential to increase LLM task performance at multiple stages, including pre-training, fine-tuning, in-context learning, and model inference~\cite{Hou2024}.
+Domain-specific datasets are essential to increase LLM task performance at multiple stages, including pre-training, fine-tuning, in-context learning, model inference, and evaluation~\cite{Hou2024}.
 Despite this, data scarcity is reported as a common limitation in recent requirements engineering (RE) surveys and mapping studies~\cite{Zhao2021,Zadenoori2025}.
-While popular RE datasets such as PURE~\cite{ferrari2018pure} or PROMISE~\cite{clelandhuang2007nfr} are repeatedly referenced, used, and extended, RE researchers and practitioners face this limitation across multiple dimensions, including different RE stages (e.g., elicitation, specification, validation), tasks (e.g., classification, traceability, term extraction), domains (e.g., education, healthcare, mobility), artifact types (e.g., requirements, user stories, user reviews), and other dataset attributes.
+While popular RE datasets such as PURE~\cite{ferrari2018pure} or PROMISE~\cite{clelandhuang2007nfr} are repeatedly referenced, used, and extended, RE researchers and practitioners face this limitation across multiple dimensions, including different RE activities (e.g., elicitation, specification, validation), tasks (e.g., classification, traceability, term extraction), domains (e.g., education, healthcare, mobility), artifact types (e.g., requirements, user stories, user reviews), and other dataset attributes.
 Moreover, many datasets remain confined to the context of individual research groups or publications, with limited reuse or cross-project integration.
 Hence, navigating across the spectrum of available datasets becomes challenging, especially when multiple dimensions come into play.
-Consequently, characterization of the current state of research on datasets used for LLM-based RE tasks (LLM4RE), as well as limitations and research gaps, remains obscure.
+Consequently, identification and characterization of the current state of research on datasets used for LLM-based RE tasks (LLM4RE), as well as research gaps and opportunities to contribute, remains obscure.